ThematicTheme/Thematic/readme.md

 This will download the latest release of Thematic.

-If you want to try out the development version, download the zip from the develop branch: `https://github.com/ThematicTheme/Thematic/archive/develop.zip` This is not recommended for production sites.
+If you want to try out the development version, download the zip from the develop branch: `https://github.com/ThematicTheme/Thematic/archive/develop.zip` This is not recommended for production sites, but helpful if you want to help test beta versions before release.

 ## Bugs ##